thisismaw/thisismaw/README.md

 - 👋 Hi, I’m Willem Aaron
-- 👀 I’m interested in coding, playing video games and basketball
+- 👀 I’m interested in coding, digital marketing, analytics and progress.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on python and c# projects
+- 💞️ I’m looking to collaborate on Python, C# and front-end projects.
 - 📫 How to reach me discord: mumen#2258

 <!---